 Breast cancer may be a devastating disease but it is potentially curable.
 Although in majority of cases with breast cancer, it is difficult to tell what exactly triggered the beginning of cancer, certain factors have been identified which can make a woman more prone to develop breast cancer than others.

-The following risk factors may increase the risk of breast cancer:
+The following factors may increase the risk of breast cancer:

 Age: The older we grow the higher the chances of developing breast cancer.

-Radiotherapy to chest wall and alchohol are some other factors in the list.
+Radiotherapy to chest wall and alcohol are some other factors in the list.

 How to prevent breast cancer?

 Exercise: Most Pakistani women, especially those coming from the cities, have sedentary life styles.
-It is possibly because of multiple cultural, social, economic factors.
-However, in order to try to improve our health, we need to understand that exercise at least half an hour to one hour every day would help prevent not only breast cancer but also many other diseases.
-I would urge all women to keep themselves active thorough out the day.
-Simple steps as walking fast, climbing stairs rather than taking a lift, not sitting after meals can keep them healthy.
+This is because of multiple cultural, social and economic factors.
+In order to try to improve our health, we need to understand that exercise at least half an hour to one hour every day would help prevent not only breast cancer but also many other diseases.
+I would urge all women to keep themselves active through out the day.
+Simple steps such as walking fast, climbing stairs rather than taking a lift, not sitting after meals can keep one healthy.

 Breast-feeding has been shown to be helpful in keeping the estrogen levels low.